Hanseatic Higher Regional Court

 “At the beginning of June, H resigned as auditor of J.”

-This application was less far-reaching than the original application for an injunction under item I.4. because the applicant had attacked two different factual impressions with this application.
-However, the applicant did not seek a ban on the factual impression, which in the applicant’s view was also created by the reporting, that it was the applicant who had mandated H as the auditor of the company.
-J with the modified application in accordance with the statement of 11.10.2017.
+This application was less far-reaching than the original application for an injunction under point I.4. because the applicant had used it to challenge two different factual impressions.
+However, the applicant no longer pursued a prohibition of the factual impression, which in the applicant’s view was also created by the reporting, that it was the applicant who had mandated H as the auditor of J, with the modified application in accordance with the pleading dated October 11, 2017.

 This constitutes a partial withdrawal of this application.
-As explained above, there are different matters in dispute if a plaintiff/applicant attacks several infringements realized in a specific form of infringement separately by way of cumulative accumulation of claims (cf. BGH, judgment of December 13, 2012, I ZR 230/11 – GRUR 2013, 401 [Rz .25] – Biomineralwasser; with further evidence).
-This was the case here in the original application for an injunction under I.4. as the applicant had expressly requested the prohibition of two different factual impressions.
+As explained above, it is a matter of different matters in dispute if a plaintiff / applicant attacks several infringements realized in a specific form of infringement separately by way of cumulative accumulation of actions (see BGH, judgment of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [para.
+25] – Biomineralwasser; with further evidence).
+This was the case here in the original application for an injunction under I.4. because the applicant had expressly requested the prohibition of two different factual impressions.

 c.
-The Senate estimates the value of the withdrawn part of the application under I.4. is estimated by the Senate at its reasonable discretion (Section 3 ZPO) to be half of the total value of this application at first instance.
+The proportionate value of the withdrawn part of the application under item I.4. the Senate estimates, at its reasonable discretion (Section 3 ZPO), half of the total value of this application at first instance.
 Since the application under item I.4. was to be valued at a total of € 30,000 in the first instance in accordance with the determination by the Senate in the decision of 8.11.2017 (7 W 123/17), the defendant’s share of the first instance victory is increased by € 15,000, which results in the parties’ first instance cost ratios as shown in the operative part.

 d.
-With regard to the application under I.4. the further objections of the defendants derived from the concept of the subject matter of the dispute do not apply.
-Contrary to the view of the defendants, the warning letter as well as the original and the last version of the application do not contain different objects of dispute with regard to the ultimately prohibited part of the challenged passage, irrespective of whether the requested prohibition was formulated as a “simple” prohibition of a certain statement or as a prohibition of an impression created by this statement.
-As explained above, it is generally not a change in the subject matter of the dispute if a plaintiff / applicant “changes” from a “bare” prohibition of a certain statement to the prohibition of creating a certain impression by this very statement (or in the opposite direction) if the prohibition sought is related to the context in which the incriminated passage was published.
+Also with regard to the application under point I.4. the defendants’ further objections derived from the concept of the subject matter of the dispute are not valid.
+Contrary to the defendants’ view, the warning letter as well as the original and the last version of the application do not contain different objects of dispute with regard to the ultimately prohibited part of the challenged passage, irrespective of whether the requested prohibition was formulated as a “simple” prohibition of a certain statement or as a prohibition of an impression created by this statement.
+As explained above, it is generally not a change in the subject matter of the dispute if a plaintiff / applicant “changes” from a “bare” prohibition of a certain statement to a prohibition of the creation of a certain impression by this very statement (or in the opposite direction) if the prohibition sought is related to the context in which the incriminated passage was published.

-According to these principles, the applicant also pursued the same request with regard to the non-withdrawn part of the application and prohibition under I.4. with her warning and the various versions of her application.
-In this respect, it has already clarified in its warning in which respect it criticizes the disputed passage.
-In the injunction proceedings, the applicant also referred to the fact that H had not returned his mandate as auditor of Fa.
-J had not resigned.
+In accordance with these principles, the applicant also has a right of appeal with regard to the non-withdrawn part of the application and prohibition under item I.4. always pursued the same request with its warning and the various versions of its application.
+In this respect, it already clarified in its warning letter in which respect it criticized the disputed passage.
+In the injunction proceedings, the applicant also referred to the fact that H had not returned his mandate as auditor of the J company.
 The different versions of the application for injunctive relief therefore also only represented different attempts to formulate the language of her unchanged claim.

 III.

 The decision on costs for the appeal proceedings follows from Sections 92 II, 97 I ZPO.
-The share of the defendant’s victory in the appeal proceedings is relatively small in relation to the total value of the appeal proceedings (€ 35,000), namely only half of the cost item with regard to the application under I.4; the share of the defendant’s victory in the appeal instance thus only concerns a value of around € 2,500, i.e. a share of well under 10%.
+The share of the defendants’ victory in the appeal proceedings is relatively small in relation to the total value of the appeal proceedings (€ 35,000), namely only half of the cost item with regard to the application under I.4.; the share of the defendants’ victory in the appeal instance thus only concerns a value of around € 2,500, i.e. a share of significantly less than 10%.